Powwow Highway: Critical response

+Working on that film was a wonderful journey.
+When I got there, not one person on that crew, including the director, had ever been to an Indian reservation!
+I couldn’t get them to go to the powwow the community was hosting while we were there because they all felt too bad about the living conditions in northern Cheyenne at the time, which was unlike any other reservation in the country, really...
+It changed my life, that film — artistically but also personally, because of the growth I experienced from engaging in that culture for those two months we were shooting.
+I met people I’m still dear friends with.

 Box office

-Powwow Highway grossed $283,747 at the North American box office.
+Powwow Highway grossed $283,747 at the US and Canadian box office.

 Analysis

 The historian Ryan Driskell Tate has noted that the "film presents political conflicts within Indigenous communities to counter popular caricatures of innate 'Indian-ness'."
 According to Tate:

 Buddy and Philbert spend much of the rising action of the film at odds over their worldviews.
 Powwow Highway, like most road movies, pairs these same-sex characters together to learn from each other and bond in the journey.
 Buddy thinks his people’s old stories are inadequate to deal with new political problems...Philbert, on the other hand, believes that the old and new are inseparable, and prizes the survivance of his people.
 He views the road trip as a “vision quest”—a way to claim the Cheyenne status as a warrior—and mounts his automotive pony horse, his Buick “Protector,” on a tour of sacred spots of Indian culture.